AbdurRehman1129/safeum-automation/README.md

+---

 ### SafeUM Automation Script: A Powerful ADB-Based Automation Tool for Account Management

 This repository provides a script to automate the login, phone number extraction, and logout processes in the SafeUM Android application.
 It uses **ADB (Android Debug Bridge)** to interact with the app, perform UI actions, and handle multiple accounts with ease.
+Additionally, it includes a handy username formatting script for processing username-password pairs.

 ---

 #### **Features**

+##### **SafeUM Automation**
 - Automates the SafeUM login process for multiple accounts.
 - Extracts phone numbers directly from the app's screen.
 - Configurable setup for UI element coordinates, saved for future reuse.
 - Handles UI transitions, including progress bars and dynamic buttons.
 - Provides a menu-driven interface for various functionalities.

+##### **Username Formatting Script**
+- Processes a list of `username:password` pairs.
+- Extracts usernames and formats them into a single line, separated by commas.
+- Works with standard input for easy integration into pipelines or manual input.

 ---

 #### **Requirements**

 1. **ADB (Android Debug Bridge):**
    - Ensure ADB is installed and configured on your system.
    - Device debugging must be enabled, and the device should be connected via USB or Wi-Fi.

 2. **Python 3.x**:
-   - Required to run the script.
+   - Required to run the scripts.

 3. **Python Packages**:
    - No external libraries are needed (uses built-in Python libraries like `os`, `json`, and `argparse`).